1 9 5 6 – 1 9 6 4 (USA)

 It was not really a quiz show as there were no questions.
 It was primarily designed to bring tears to the eyes and prizes to the winner.

-Problem-plagued housewives chosen from the studio audience told sob stories of their hardships, need and sorrow.
+Problem-plagued housewives chosen from the studio audience told sob stories of their hardships, need, misery and sorrow.

 It was really a kind of maudlin, emotional gladiator spectacle, with the crowd turning thumbs up or down at the end.

-Broadcast from the Moulin Rouge, a theatre-restaurant on Sunset Boulevard near Vine Street in Hollywood, the show also featured a daily fashion show with commentary by Jeanne Cagney, sister of actor James Cagney.
+Broadcast from the Moulin Rouge, a theatre-restaurant at 6230 Sunset Boulevard near Vine Street in Hollywood, the show also featured a daily fashion show with commentary by Jeanne Cagney, sister of actor James Cagney.

 A syndicated version of the show was attempted in 1970 with host Dick Curtis.